silverboxdev/shottsyarts.com/wp-content/plugins/nextgen-gallery/readme.txt

 === NextGEN Gallery ===
 Contributors: photocrati
-Tags:gallery,image,images,photo,photos,picture,pictures,slideshow,flash,media,thumbnails,photo-albums,nextgen-gallery,nextgen
+Tags: nextgen, nextgen gallery, gallery, galleries, image, images, image gallery, photo, photos, photo gallery, picture, pictures, picture gallery, album, albums, photo albums, image album, media, media gallery, thumbnails, thumbnail gallery, thumbnail galleries, slideshow, slideshows, slideshow gallery, slideshow galleries, fancybox, lightbox, responsive, responsive gallery, responsive galleries, wordpress responsive gallery, nextcellent, wordpress gallery plugin, wordpress photo gallery plugin, wp gallery, wp gallery plugins, best gallery plugin, free photo gallery, singlepic, image captions imagebrowser, watermarks, watermarking, photography, photographer
 Requires at least: 3.6.1
-Tested up to: 4.0
+Tested up to: 4.1.1
-Stable tag: trunk
+Stable tag: 2.0.74
 License: GPLv2

-The most popular WordPress gallery plugin and one of the most popular plugins of all time with over 10 million downloads.
+The most popular WordPress gallery plugin and one of the most popular plugins of all time with over 11 million downloads.

 == Description ==

 = WordPress Gallery Plugin =

-NextGEN Gallery is the most popular **WordPress gallery plugin**, and one of the most popular WordPress plugins of all time, with over 10 million downloads.
+NextGEN Gallery is the most popular **WordPress gallery plugin**, and one of the most popular WordPress plugins of all time, with over 11 million downloads.

 It provides a powerful engine for uploading and managing galleries of images, with the ability to batch upload, import meta data, add/delete/rearrange/sort images, edit thumbnails, group galleries into albums, and more.
 It also provides two front-end display styles (slideshows and thumbnail galleries), both of which come with a wide array of options for controlling size, style, timing, transitions, controls, lightbox effects, and more.